BandLab

 • Effects

-• Save the project by clicking on the Save button at the top right corner of the screen.
+• Save: Click on the Save button at the top right corner of the screen.

 • Watch this short video tutorial.
 It took me an hour to figure that out, so it wouldn't take longer than half an hour for you.